Most people need to meet all 3 presence requirements to get NZ citizenship.

 If you're from Samoa or applying for a child, you might not have to meet all 3 requirements.

-1. You have been living in NZ with a resident visa for at least the last 5 years
+1. You have been living as a New Zealand resident for at least the last 5 years

 You could have had more than 1 type of visa or permit in that time, as long as they allowed you to live here indefinitely.

-You can also apply if you're an Australian citizen or you have a permanent resident visa and you have lived here for at least the last 5 years.
+You can also apply if you're an Australian citizen or permanent resident and you have lived here for at least the last 5 years.

 2. You have spent enough time in New Zealand during the last 5 years